Westminster Legal Policy Forum

 The conference will assess next steps for policy and legal practice to better support separating families in England and Wales.

 It will bring together stakeholders and policymakers to examine the current system and assess newly integrated initiatives.
 The conference will also be a timely opportunity for delegates to discuss priorities for policy in the new parliament, including the Government’s pledge to strengthen the rights and protections available to women in co-habiting couples.
+We are pleased that, subject to policy developments, Neal Barcoe, Deputy Director, Family Justice Policy Unit, Ministry of Justice, will be joining us for a keynote session.

 The agenda also includes a focus on next steps for the laws governing finances in relation to divorce and the ending of civil partnerships, which is expected to be suggested in the Law Commission’s review and scoping report, due for publication later in the year.
 The report is looking into financial remedies and next steps for the Matrimonial Causes Act 1973.
 We are pleased to be able to include a keynote session with the Law Commission from Professor Nick Hopkins.